Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 >>
 >> You have two options:
 >>
 >> - Select a key from the drop-down menu.
-You need to have at least one [public key stored in the OVHcloud Control Panel](/pages/bare_metal_cloud/dedicated_servers/import-keys-control-panel).
+You need to have at least one [public key stored in the OVHcloud Control Panel](/pages/bare_metal_cloud/dedicated_servers/import-keys-control-panel) already.
 >> - Manually copy the public key string and paste it into the field `Your Public SSH key`.
 >>
 >> To find out more about this topic, consult our guides: